Introduction

 - I: Invalid.
 Validation was performed and an error was encountered

-In the case of 'I', the validation error will be stored as val_error on the Item alongside the validation state, which is stored as val.
-When an item's validation state changes in any way, the change is recorded on a change record and the old and new states are both available on that record.
+In the case of ‘I’ (Invalid), the validation error message is stored alongside the validation state.
+When an item’s validation state changes, the change is recorded and both old and new states are available for analysis.

-If a validation pass produces an error which is identical to the previously seen error, no change is recorded.
+If a validation pass produces an error identical to a previously seen error, no new change is recorded.

-fspulse query 'changes where val_change:(T) show default, item_path order by change_id desc'
+changes where val_change:(T) show default, item_path order by change_id desc

-Additional queries can be easily composed which filter on specific old and new validation states.
+Additional queries can filter on specific old and new validation states.
+See Query Syntax for details.

 In-Progress Scans